Smith, J. Scott

 Ph.D. , Pennsylvania State University, 1981

 J. Scott Smith is a professor of food chemistry on the faculty of the Animal Sciences Department and Food Science Institute at Kansas State University with a 70% research and 30% teaching appointment.
 He is a native of Owensboro in western Kentucky with degrees from Brescia College (BS, Biology), Kansas State University (MS, Biochemistry) and the Penn State University (PhD, Food Science).
-He been a faculty member at K-State since 1989.
-Before he was a faculty member at Penn State in the Food Science Dept.
+He has been a faculty member at K-State since 1989.
+Before he was a faculty member at Penn State in the Food Science Department.